mddazure/avnm-demo/README.md

 ## Components
 The lab consists of following elements:
-- A set of VNETs.
+- A set of VNETs:
   - Quantity is controlled by the `copies` parameter, (default: 20).
+- Network Security Group:
+  - Applied to the subnet `vmSubnet` in each VNET.
+  - Contains an outbound rule denying traffic to private (RFC1918) ranges.
+- Windows Server VMs:
-- Windows Server VMs in VNETs 0, 1, 2, and `copies`/2 (default: 10), `copies`/2+1 (11), `copies`/2+2 (12).
+  - In VNETs 0, 1, 2, and `copies`/2 (default: 10), `copies`/2+1 (11), `copies`/2+2 (12).
   - Each VM runs a basic webpage that returns the VM name.
+- Bastion Hosts:
-- Bastion Hosts in VNETs 0 and `copies/2` (10).
+  - In VNETs 0 and `copies/2` (10).
-- AVNM instance `avnm` scoped to the subscription.
+- An AVNM instance `avnm`, scoped to the subscription.
-- Network Groups
+- Network Groups:
   -  `production-networkgroup` contains VNETs 1 - `copies`/2-1 (9).
   -  `development-networkgroup` contains `copies`/2+1 (11) - `copies` (20).
 - Network Configurations `production-hubspokemesh` and `development-hubspokemesh`, implementing a Hub&spoke with DirectConnectivity topology for the respective Network Groups.
 - Security Configuration `secadminrule`,
-  - Rule Collections `secadminrulecoll-production` and `secadminrulecoll-development`, each containing rules allowing communication within the respective Network Groups only (i.e. Production can only send traffic to Production, not to Development)
+  - Rule Collections `secadminrulecoll-production` and `secadminrulecoll-development`, each containing Allow rules, permitting communication within the respective Network Groups only (i.e. Production can only send traffic to Production, not to Development)
   - Rule Collection `no-internet` blocking outbound traffic from both Network Groups.
 - VNET Gateways in VNETs 0 and `copies/2` (10) (the hubs of the Hub&spoke configurations for both Network Groups), with a VPN tunnel with BGP between them.